Philip Arps: Prior to the Christchurch mosque shootings

-Christchurch mosque shootings, 2019
+Distribution of mosque shootings video

 On 15 March 2019 there was a mass shooting in Christchurch targeting Muslims.
-The murderer carried a camera throughout, livestreaming to social media.
+The terrorist carried a camera throughout, livestreaming to social media.
 The resulting video of the shooting was quickly classified by David Shanks of the Office of Film and Literature Classification as "objectionable" under the Films, Videos, and Publications Classification Act 1993, making it a criminal offense to possess or distribute it, and police took action against 13 people in relation to the video.
 Arps sent the video to 30 people, describing it as "awesome", and asked a friend to modify it by adding cross-hairs and a "kill count".
 When arrested he told police that he "could not give a fuck, mate" about the shooting victims.

 He was found guilty of distributing objectionable material.
 At one of his court appearances, Arps distributed copies of the "Holocaust Handbooks" series by German holocaust denier Germar Rudolf to journalists and the public.
 In June 2019, Arps was sentenced to 21 months in jail, with Massey University distinguished professor Paul Spoonley describing him as "an unrepentant, hardcore white supremacist".
 At his sentencing Judge Stephen O'Driscoll described Arps as "remorseless".
 His pre-sentencing report included matters that gave the judge "real concern", including Arps comparing himself to Rudolf Hess, Deputy Führer of Nazi Germany.
 Arps filed the first of two unsuccessful appeals against his sentence on the day he received it.

-While in prison, Arps sent a letter to Newshub which praised mass murderer Anders Breivik, threatened harm to Prime Minister Jacinda Ardern, and expressed a desire to see a former Prime Minister publicly executed.
+While in prison, Arps sent letters to Newshub which praised mass murderer Anders Breivik, threatened harm to Prime Minister Jacinda Ardern, and expressed a desire to see a former Prime Minister publicly executed.
 Newshub did not publish the letter.
 The Government announced plans to change the way letters written by extremist prisoners are vetted before sending.

 His sentencing and unsuccessful appeals were later referenced by the Royal Commission of Inquiry into the terrorist attack as part of its paper on hate crime.
 Answering a question from the public the Commission of Inquiry also reported "no evidence [the shooter] knows Philip Arps or that there was any other connection between them."

-"White supremacist" complaint
+Complaint about being called a "white supremacist"

 Arps was called a "white supremacist" in a television piece filmed by Newshub journalist Patrick Gower and broadcast on 30 June 2019.
-He submitted a complaint to the Broadcasting Standards Authority on the grounds that this label was "inaccurate and unbalanced".
+He submitted a complaint to the Broadcasting Standards Authority (BSA) on the grounds that this label was "inaccurate and unbalanced".
 The BSA found that "we do not consider the issue of whether Mr Arps is a ‘white supremacist’ to be a controversial issue" and that Gower's words were "clearly a statement of analysis and opinion".
 Arps's complaint was not upheld.